google/google-java-format/README.md

 To enable it by default in new projects, use "File→Other Settings→Default Settings...".

-When enabled, it will replace the normal "Refomat Code" action, which can be triggered from the "Code" menu or with the Ctrl-Alt-L (by default) keyboard shortcut.
+When enabled, it will replace the normal "Reformat Code" action, which can be triggered from the "Code" menu or with the Ctrl-Alt-L (by default) keyboard shortcut.